numerous-com/numerous-sdk/docs/README.md

 Most common tasks are defined in the `Makefile`.
 Use `make help` to get an overview.

-In order to setup pre-commit hooks, use [pre-commit](https://pre-commit.com/) to setup hooks for linters and tests.
+To setup pre-commit hooks, use [pre-commit](https://pre-commit.com/) to setup hooks for linters and tests.
 This requires pre-commit to be installed and it is included in the Python SDK development dependencies.

 To install pre-commit and pre-push hooks: